You are here: Counties -> Highland

 Loch Ness, the largest volume of fresh water in Britain, lies in a designated area of Outstanding Natural Beauty.
 The scenic countryside is peaceful and picturesque and is famed as the home of 'Nessie' the Loch Ness Monster.
 The loch is part of the Great Glen, also known as Glen Albyn or Glen More.
 The Great Glen was created millions of years ago by a fracture in the Earth's crust.

-Highland Tourist Information centre is situated in Drumnadorchit, south of the village green.
-Here in a large baronial building is the Loch Ness 2000 Exhibition, a Whisky Shop and Nessie Shop.
+In Drumnadrochit, south of the village green, in a large baronial building is the Loch Ness 2000 Exhibition, a Whisky Shop and Nessie Shop.
 A short distance from the village is the iconic, 13th century Urquhart Castle, overlooking Loch Ness.
 The history of the castle is shown in an audio-visual display in the superb visitor centre.

 To the west lies West Affric, one of the most beautiful glens in Scotland and a National Nature Reserve.
 It contains a popular east to west path, now used only by walkers.
 The National Trust for Scotland own the land and carry out vital conservation work to protect and restore its natural flora.
 The 27,000 acres join Kintail and Morvich.
 The magnificent scenery includes the Falls of Glomach and the Five Sisters of Kintail, four of which are over 3.000ft.
 There is a Countryside Centre at Morvich Farm.